My Story (Duchess of York book)

-Reception
+Reception and aftermath

 Reviewing My Story in The Times in November 1996, Sarah Bradford described the book as a "protected whinge portraying herself as a victim" and wrote that it "goes without saying that the writing is appalling ... she has nothing to say.
 It could be the worst book of the decade".
 A tongue-in-cheek review by satirist Joe Queenan in The New York Times stated that " ...to understand fully Ms. Ferguson's acumen, it is necessary to read My Story from cover to cover.
 Like Sam Walton and Donald Trump before her, Ms. Ferguson has written a seminal primer on the psyche of the entrepreneur, bristling with homespun wisdom sure to be passed down from generation to generation" and that "... most important, anyone wishing to emulate Ms. Ferguson should bear these words in mind: "When you have touched the flames of hell, a branding iron is only a mild inconvenience"."

+An anecdote included in My Story involved Sarah claiming that Diana, Princess of Wales, had given her plantar warts by sharing shoes.
+According to Tina Brown this led to Diana refusing to speak to Sarah ever again, although Diana's butler Paul Burrell claimed that the main reason behind her fury was Sarah's inclusion of repeated references to Diana and her sons in the book.